naturalis/nba-docs/content/quickstart/index.md

 ---
 title: Quick Start
-weight: 20
 ---

-A collection of all services for all data types is available in the {{<swagger-ui-link text="API endpoint reference">}}.
+A collection of all services for all data types is available in the {{swagger-ui-link text="API endpoint reference"}}.
 A JSON representation of available REST endpoints can also be retreived at

 http://145.136.242.167:8080/v2/metadata/getRestServices